-ADHD is a condition in children that makes it difficult for them to pay attention or remain calm.
-While there’s no cure for it, it can be treated with medication and behavioral therapy.
-There are various games for kids with ADHD that can help with controlling their hyperactivity.
+ADHD (Attention Deficit Hyperactivity Disorder) is a condition in kids that makes it hard for them to pay attention or stay calm.
+It has no cure but can be treated with medicine and behavioral therapy.
+There are games for kids with ADHD that can help them control their hyperactivity.

 Music & Dance

 All kids love music and dancing, and kids with ADHD are no different.
 Dance-along videos and action songs are great ways to entertain and educate kids.

 Dancing is a great way to stay active and fit, and through song, kids can improve their speech and memory.
 It’s a common fact that music helps with memory as well as releasing endorphins (happy hormones).
 You could sing and dance with them at home after school or during the weekend, and as they get older, you could sign them up for a music or dance class.

 Here are some more benefits of music and dance:

 Music and dance offer kids with ADHD a range of benefits, including self-expression, improved focus, memory enhancement, stress reduction, social interaction, increased self-esteem, and happiness.